pranigopu/pranigopu.github.io/docs/philosophy/ethics/README.md

 - [The Nature of Value](https://pranigopu.github.io/philosophy/ethics/nature-of-value.html)
 - [The Nature of Anti-Value](https://pranigopu.github.io/philosophy/ethics/nature-of-anti-value.html)
 - [The Nature of Morality](https://pranigopu.github.io/philosophy/ethics/nature-of-morality.html)
-- [Morality in a Social Context](https://pranigopu.github.io/philosophy/ethics/morality-in-social-context.html) <br> **NOTE**: _This forms the basis for politics, so it is the main link between ethics and politics._
+- [Morality in a Social Context](https://pranigopu.github.io/philosophy/ethics/morality-in-social-context.html) <br> _This forms the basis for politics, so it is the main link between ethics and politics_